-Further to the 2018 drill program, the Company issued an updated resource estimate on March 26, 2019 and filed the mineral resource update report on SEDAR on May 9, 2019.
+Further to the 2018 drill program, the Company issued an updated resource estimate.
 The results from the drill program moved a portion of the previously released resource estimate set forth in the PEA from Indicated to Measured Resource status.

 Following are the highlights of the updated resource estimate as compared to the estimate reported in the PEA.